 HOW TO GET YOUR NIE NUMBER IN BARCELONA

 Your Spanish NIE number will start with a letter, followed by seven numbers and another letter in the end (an example of how a NIE Number might look: Y – 7654321 – A).
-Each NIE number is unique to one person and it is neither transferable nor does it expire.
+Your NIE number is unique to you and it is neither transferable nor does it expire.

 More Information About Benidorm from MY NIE NUMBER Benidorm